redewiedergabe/corpus/resources/docs/full_texts.md

 # Single-annotated full texts
-This is a collection of fictional and non-fictional complete texts, annotated according to the guidelines of the project Redewiedergabe (with some caveats regarding full texts, see below).
+This is a collection of fictional and non-fictional complete texts, annotated according to the guidelines of the project Redewiedergabe (with some caveats regarding fictional full texts, see below).
 The annotation was performed by only one annotator with no additional quality control.

 In total, this collection consists of 33 files with 320,262 tokens.